puffetto/spdu/README.md

 You can start it with no parameters or with exactly one parameter; if you specify one parameter that is going to be the name of the target server (the one monitored), if you start it without parameters the targetName *must* be specified in the configuration.

-The configuration is read in /usr/local/etc/spdu.conf (if it exists), then if you specified a target in the command line things can be overridden in /usr/local/etc/spdu/targetName.
+The configuration is read from /usr/local/etc/spdu.conf (if it exists), then if you specified a target in the command line things can be overridden in /usr/local/etc/spdu/targetName.

+targetName (and every -Name parameter of spdu) can be a fully qualified hostname (but do not terminate in with a trailig dot!) or a "simple" name not containing ANY dot, if it does not contain any dot it is competed with targetDomain which defaults to domain which on its behalf defaults to 'hostname -d'; the same logic applies also to all "names" (apiName, poolName, ...).

-Note that the configuration files for spdu (both spdu.conf and the ones in spdu/target) MJUST be owned by root and MUST NOT be writeable by anyone else than root, or spdu will *refuse* to start.
+Note that the configuration files for spdu (both spdu.conf and the ones in spdu/target) MUST be owned by root and MUST NOT be writeable by anyone else than root, or spdu will *refuse* to start.

 The spdu.conf example file is very well documented: find all the possible parameters and their default values there.

-As a matter of fact for the scenario described here... all the defaults are adeguate, and you might not even have a configurayion file :D
+As a matter of fact for the scenario described here... all the defaults are adeguate, and you might not even have a configuration file :D

 This remains true as long as:
 - The machine you run spdu on is properly configured (i.e. "hostname" says alpha.domain.tld)
 - The machine you want to monitor is in the same domain (i.e. beta.domain.tld)
 - Your "api" is called... api (api.domain.tld) and responds on the default port
-- Your "pool" is called again api in the "pool" subzone, like in this example setup: api.pool.domain.tld
+- Your "pool" is called again api and lives in the "pool" subzone of the same domain, like in this example setup: api.pool.domain.tld
 - Your service replies with some text at the URI http://api.domain.tld/status; any answer is ok, as long as it's an HTTP 200 response.
 - The DNS you want to update is at 127.0.0.1